metarex-media/mrx-tool/HELP.md

 The timing rules are as follows:

-- All clip wrapped data follows the timing method in rdd47, where they are all linked to the same static track in the upper most file package.
+- All clip wrapped data follows the timing method in rdd 47, where they are all linked to the same static track in the upper most file package.
 Even if they have embedded timing information.
 - The first clocked channel is the frame rate for the rest of the data, and this